moosend/mooskin-ui/components/Charts/Pie/README.md

-# MooSkin UI - Chart Component
+# MooSkin UI - Pie Chart Component

 The MooSkin Pie Chart Component is a simple round chart, typical pie looking, with pre-defined styling and attributes.